paulfioravanti/steno-dictionaries/README.md

 - **Alt**: containing "alternative" non-phonetic words and phrases that sometimes may have shortened, non-traditional, alternatively-stroked, weird, or just "makes sense to me, personally" outlines.
+They are alternatives specifically for outlines that _already have an existing entry_ in [Plover's `main.json`][Plover main.json].
 They are divided into the following dictionary types:
-    - **Alt Briefs**: containing alternative briefs for words that _already have an existing entry_ in
+    - **Alt Briefs**: containing alternative briefs for dictionary entries.
-      [Plover's `main.json`][Plover main.json].
-    - **Alt AU Briefs**: containing alternative Australian/British spellings for briefs for words that _already have an existing entry_ in [Plover's `main.json`][Plover main.json].
+    - **Alt AU Briefs**: containing alternative Australian/British spellings versions for Alt Brief entries, where appropriate, using the `/A*U` suffix convention established in [`dict-en-AU-with-extra-stroke.json`][] in [Di's steno dictionaries][].

 - **Lookup**: containing Plover dictionary "lookup improvements": words that can be stroked using standard Plover conventions, but do not yet have a named